PanDAWMS/panda-client/README.txt

 ** Release Note

-current
+0.3.34 (3/29/2011)
   * removing whiles paces from --outputs and --extOutFile
+  * added automatic splitting to pathena/prun to avoid producing jumbo datasets

 0.3.33 (3/22/2011)
   * fixed AMI lookup in --trf of pathena
-  * added limitation on the number of output files to avoid producing too large datasets

 0.3.32 (2/26/2011)
   * added --notSkipLog to prun